Brgy. South Kensington

-Performance Art event, open and livestreamed 24/7
+Durational Performance Art event, open for a week 24/7 and livestreamed on Youtube.

 The door is always open and the work never stops.
 For a whole week, a three-bedroom house located at the heart of London’s museum quarter will be inhabited by 10 international artists, living and working together.
 Having 24/7 access, the public can experience an environment wherein they can intimately immerse themselves in the liveness of the moments of making.
 No time limit, no closing time.